robrich/angular-tutorial/src/chapters/chapter05-environments.md

     ng serve
     ```

 1. Everything should still start as normal.
 You will not see any changes at this point since nothing is using those settings.
-We will use them when we create our footer.
+We will use them in a bit in our footer and our services.

 <div class="exercise-end"></div>

 ### Local Development

 The other environment that is typically created is for local development on your machine.
-For this tutorial the environment.ts and local.ts have the same values but once you go to development and production they will differ.
+For this tutorial the environment.ts and local.ts have the same values but once you go from development to production they will differ.

 <h4 class="exercise-start">
     <b>Exercise</b>: Create Local Configuration